Shabbirsyed05/kubernetes/Prometheus-Grafana/README.md

 ```
 ```
 Home -> Dashboard -> New -> Import -> copy the Dashboard of from Grafana website (17119) (315) , Datasource -> Promethus => import
+Dashboard -> select the imported one -> You can see the output => select any metrics -> edit -> Now you can configure according to you.
 ```